 Clergy, Staff, and Vestry

-I grew up in Alabama, and most of my family still resides there.
-My mother is also an Episcopal priest, ordained in 2009 and serving in Tuscaloosa.
-My husband, Ryan, is an Episcopal priest as well.
+Lauren grew up in Alabama, and most of her family still resides there.
+Her mother is also an Episcopal priest, ordained in 2009 and serving in Tuscaloosa.
+Her husband, Ryan, is an Episcopal priest as well.
 He works for the Diocese of New York as the Campus and Young Adult Missioner for Harlem, Uptown, and the Bronx (often called “the Uptown Chaplain”), based out of Columbia University.
-He completed his PhD in religion from Emory University in 2018.
-We have two boys: Wystan, age 5 ½, and Simeon, age 3 ½.
-We are so excited to welcome a 3rd boy in October 2019.
-I enjoy running (when less pregnant), as well as cooking, hiking with my family, and cheering for Auburn football.
+Ryan completed his PhD in religion from Emory University in 2018.
+Lauren and Ryan have three boys: Wystan, Simeon, and Yeats.
+Lauren enjoys running, cooking, hiking with her family, and cheering for Auburn football.